gmalet/gmalet.github.io/_pages/research.md

 - **Working papers**

-    - Cross-national social influence: How foreign votes can affect domestic public opinion (R&R)
+    - Cross-national social influence: How foreign votes can affect domestic public opinion, Conditionally Accepted at Comparative Political Studies

 	- The activation of nationalist attitudes: How voters respond to far-right parties’ campaigns

 	- Constrained politicization: How mainstream parties respond to public Euroscepticism (with C. Thiébaut)